paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-082-great-ape-conservation.md

 ## § 6304.
 Great Ape Conservation Fund
 **(a) Establishment** There is established in the Multinational Species Conservation Fund a separate account to be known as the “Great Ape Conservation Fund”, consisting of—

-(1) amounts transferred to the Secretary of the Treasury for deposit into the Fund under subsection (e) of this section;
+(1) amounts transferred to the Secretary of the Treasury for deposit into the Fund under subsection (e);

 (2) amounts appropriated to the Fund under [section 6305 of this title](./chapter-082-great-ape-conservation.md#section-6305); and

-(3) any interest earned on investment of amounts in the Fund under subsection (c) of this section.
+(3) any interest earned on investment of amounts in the Fund under subsection (c).

 **(b) Expenditures from Fund**